-Take your Ethernet cable (this is typically blue, yellow, grey or white) and plug one end into the required yellow port marked UNI-D on the back of the nbn™ FTTP Network Termination Device (NTD).
+Take the included YELLOW Ethernet cable and plug one end into the required yellow port marked UNI-D on the back of the nbn™ FTTP Network Termination Device (NTD).
 The active UNI-D port would have been sent to you via email and SMS – in many cases, this is usually UNI-D 1 but may be another number such as UNI-D 2, UNI-D 3 or UNI-D 4.

-Plug the other end of this Ethernet cable into the WAN port on your modem/router.
-This may also be labelled as INTERNET, WAN/LAN or FIBRE.
-The Ethernet cable is larger than a telephone cable.
-DO NOT use the telephone cable to plug in your modem/router to the nbn™ FTTP Network Termination Device (NTD).
+Plug the other end of this Ethernet cable into the BLUE WAN port on your MATE modem/router.
+The included yellow Ethernet cable is larger than a telephone cable.
+DO NOT use the grey telephone cable to plug in your MATE modem/router to the nbn™ FTTP Network Termination Device (NTD).

 If you have a computer nearby that you would like to connect via Ethernet, take another Ethernet cable and plug one end into any one of the modem’s yellow Ethernet ports (labelled LAN).